-There is a variety of accommodation in Algeria for expats to choose from.
-Where an expat lives will depend on their circumstances and the type of work they do.
-Those living in the main cities will likely live in apartments or villas, while expats working in the more remote oilfields will probably live within secure compounds managed by their companies.
+There is a variety of accommodation in Algeria for you to choose from, with housing types largely depending on where you opt to settle and the kind of work you do.
+Those living in the main cities will likely live in apartments or large freestanding houses, while expats working in the more remote oilfields will probably live within secure compounds managed by their companies.

 Types of accommodation in Algeria

-Algerian cities offer several types of accommodation, including studios, apartments and villas.
-Both furnished and unfurnished accommodation is available, with the former being more popular among expats.
+Algerian cities offer several types of accommodation, including studios, apartments, houses, and villas.
+Both furnished and unfurnished accommodation is available, with the former being the more popular choice among expats.

 Security is always an important consideration when searching for accommodation in Algeria.
-Those that work in the oilfields, in particular, will likely be housed in compound accommodation that is heavily secured.
+Those who work in the oilfields, in particular, will likely be housed in heavily secured compound accommodation.

 Furnished and unfurnished

-In Algeria, expats can choose between furnished and unfurnished accommodation.
-Furnished properties come equipped with furniture, appliances and other essentials, making it convenient for expats who do not wish to invest in these items or transport their belongings.
+Furnished properties are pricey, but come equipped with furniture, appliances, and other essentials, making it convenient for expats who do not wish to invest in these items or transport their belongings.
 Unfurnished properties, on the other hand, offer flexibility for those who prefer to bring their furniture or customise their living space to their liking.

 Short lets

-Short-term leases are also available for expats who plan to stay in Algeria for a limited period or are still exploring their options.
+Short-term leases are also available, and are a good choice if you plan to stay in Algeria for a limited period or are still exploring other accommodation options.
 These leases can range from a few weeks to a few months and often come with furnished accommodations.
-They provide greater flexibility and ease for expats who need to relocate within the country or are on a temporary work assignment.
+They provide greater flexibility and ease if you still need to relocate within the country or are on a temporary work assignment.

 Finding accommodation in Algeria

-Many popular real estate websites offer listings for housing in Algeria, providing an excellent starting point.
+Many popular real estate websites offer listings for expat accommodation in Algeria, providing an excellent starting point.

 Useful links